Chrissivert/ClientServer-Calculator/Assignment 2 - ClientSynchronization/REPORT.md

 Congratulations, Sam : Booked 3 seats for Troll
 Sorry, Ilaria : No seats available for Troll
 ```
 The problem is that it doesn't print out the correct amount of seats available for the movie.
-The problem is that
+This is because
 each thread executes simultaneously and the server doesn't have time to update the amount of seats available before
 the next thread executes.
-To fix this we need to synchronize the server so that only one thread can execute at a time.
+To fix this we need to synchronize the threads so that only one thread can execute at a time.
-By making the bookTicket method synchronized we can make sure that only one thread can execute at a time.
+We can fix this by making the bookTicket method synchronized.
 ```
 public synchronized void bookTicket(String customerName, int numberOfSeats)
 ```